Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 - The warming feature is great for keeping the rice from going cold after it's cooked.

-- It's very easy to clean, much easier in many ways than dealing with a pan and stove.
+- It's very straightforward to clean, much easier in many ways than dealing with a pan and stove.

 - It takes up very little space, which is great for people with limited storage or counter area.